Hundreds of weird three-eyed 'dinosaur shrimp' spotted swimming at national monument

-Tourists roaming Wupatki National Monument, an ancestral Puebloan site in Arizona, recently stumbled upon hundreds of unlikely visitors -- pre-dinosaur era three-eyed shrimp.
+Tourists roaming Wupatki National Monument, an ancestral Puebloan site in Arizona, recently stumbled upon some unlikely fellow visitors -- hundreds of pre-dinosaur-era three-eyed shrimp.
 The little critters presumably infested a ball court at the park after a monsoon filled it to the brim.

 Formally named triops, the gentle beasts that roamed Earth hundreds of millions of years ago literally have a third eye.
 It's smack in the middle of their two compound buggy ones that peer straight ahead.
 The creatures, also called tadpole shrimp, are an inch or two long and their peachy pink bodies have a crest-shaped torso that tapers off into a dangly tail.